TRIUMPH BONNEVILLE T120 (2016 - on) Review

 Reliability is good.
 Triumph’s parallel twin is solid and dependable, low stressed in T120 guise, and has pleasing 10,000-mile service intervals.
 Some of the bare and polished finishes can suffer from post-wet ride neglect, though, and really don’t like road salt.
 There was also a recall in early 2019, so if you’re buying used double-check with a dealer to see if the bike was one of the ones affected and whether it was looked at.

-Our Triumph Bonneville T120 owners' reviews are very positive, the only downsides being bits people often change anyway - OEM tyres and suspension.
+Our Triumph Bonneville T120 owners' reviews are mainly positive, the only downsides being bits people often change anyway - OEM tyres and suspension.
+However, there are a few people who've had bigger problems with their bikes, ranging from ECU troubles to corrosion.

 Value vs rivals